Artificial Intelligence in Healthcare: Revolutionising Diagnosis and Treatment

 Artificial Intelligence Transforming Modern Healthcare Practices

-In the realm of healthcare, the application of artificial intelligence (AI) has become increasingly significant, marking a revolutionary shift in how medical professionals approach diagnostics and treatment planning.
+In the area of healthcare, the application of artificial intelligence (AI) has become increasingly significant, marking a revolutionary shift in how medical professionals approach diagnostics and treatment planning.
 The two key areas in which artificial intelligence has an impact are its ability to analyse complex medical data and its role in enhancing the accuracy and efficiency of diagnostic and treatment processes.

 Overview of Artificial Intelligence